Trump says Dems out to 'raid Medicare' to fund socialism; he signs executive order seeking changes

 “It’s corruption going on right now,” Trump said, calling congressional leaders “Do Nothing Dems” and the inquiry "a hoax."

-The president’s speech came as the House Intelligence Committee and other panels conducted an interview with Kurt Volker, who until recently was U.S. envoy to Ukraine.
+The president’s speech came as the House Intelligence Committee and other panels conducted an interview with Kurt Volker, who stepped down as the special U.S. envoy to Ukraine Friday.

 The Associated Press contributed to this report.